How to create a product catalog in WordPress in a table

 Of course, no catalog would make sense without having some products in it.
 I presume you have already prepared the data, now you would need to compile it in a form that our WordPress plugin would “understand”.
 It can be one of the following:

 • Excel or CSV file: if you are no developer, and you keep track of your products in Excel – this way would probably be the easiest for you.
-Just prepare an Excel file with one sheet which would have all info about your products organized in the table.
-CSV file would be prefered since it works a little bit faster.
+Just prepare an Excel file with one sheet which would have all the info about your products organized in the table.
+CSV file would be preferred since it works a little bit faster.

 • PHP array: If you collect data from several data sources, or if they depend on some external inputs, and if you have some PHP development skills you might prefer to prepare the data in a PHP array, and then prepare a PHP file which would print it out in a serialized string (with serialize function) like this.